mantidproject/mantid/docs/source/techniques/SANS-Toml-v1.rst

 -----------------------

 This command was used to disable fitting of the calculated transmission data.
-Also see :ref:`fitting_on-ref`.
+See also :ref:`fitting_on-ref`.

 **Replacement**